 - 10% of the Irish population are dyslexic

-- Over 1.5 people globally live with hearing loss.
+- Over 1.5 billion people globally live with hearing loss.

 Accessibility affects a large number of people.
 For instance, 10% of the Irish population are dyslexic